Hussain0327/Hussain0327/README.md

 ## About

 I’m Raja Hussain, a CS + Math student at NYU.
-I’m focused on data science and AI/ML and I like experimenting things that actually run.
+I’m focused on data science and AI/ML and I like experimenting and continuously learning.

 ---